Aircloak/aircloak/air/docs/content/ops/upgrade/1804_privacy_policy.md

 Aircloak GmbH does not record the queries themselves nor the query results.

 The information is analysed through an instance of Aircloak Insights.
-The fully anonymised statistical information of such analyses is subsequently used to assess how well different aspects of the system perform and help prioritise future improvements.
+The fully anonymized statistical information of such analyses is subsequently used to assess how well different aspects of the system perform and help prioritise future improvements.